cuppa-joe/dsame/README.md

 * A [weather radio](www.nws.noaa.gov/nwr/), [RTL-SDR](http://www.rtl-sdr.com/about-rtl-sdr/) or other receiving/source device
 * A demodulator, such as [multimon-ng](https://github.com/EliasOenal/multimon-ng/) ([Windows binaries](https://github.com/cuppa-joe/multimon-ng/releases))

+###Installation

+For Microsoft Windows, **dsame** is distributed as a self-extracting installer, and downloads for 64-bit and 32-bit systems are available.
+Run the installer to install the program and optionally multimon-ng and/or rtl_fm.

+For Linux and similar systems, **dsame** is available as a compressed (tar.gz or zip) archive which contains the program source.
+The source repository can also be cloned using `git`.
+Extract and run `dsame.py` using the python interpreter.

+Check [here](https://github.com/cuppa-joe/dsame/releases/latest) to download the latest release.

 ###Command Line Options

 ```